QuicksilverYT/DcWebserver.js/readme.md

 # DcWebserver
-This is a python module for discord bot makers, this module helps you in hostineg your bot on uptimer services ,as it opens a window and then all you have to do is to copy the address of the window and host it on a uptimer service
+This is a nodejs module for discord bot makers, this module helps you host your bot on uptimer services as it opens a window and then all you have to do is to copy the address of the window and host it on a uptimer service

 <!-- ![DcWebserver Logo](https://images-ext-1.discordapp.net/external/Ec1UJ1VZQdI1CeSPHZNnwxxMzCjtTu7msgkca7NDuGA/https/cdn.discordapp.com/avatars/933987789719109642/59734422bfd413c193671c6080da08da.webp)
  -->